GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Numerical results

 \subsection{Fast-training neural networks}

 Finally, we consider a scenario in which, for a given GL model, the goal is to train a NN on demand, with a limited training time of about~1.5 hours.
-As a basis for the NNs, we use the same architecture and hyperparameters as for \texttt{GLENN-F1} and train five different NNs by varying the initial seeds in the training process.
+As a basis for the NNs, we use the same architecture and hyperparameters as for \texttt{GL-F1} and train five different NNs by varying the initial seeds in the training process.
 We then exploit the hybrid approach to the given GL test model.
-This experiment evaluates the reliability and quality of the approximations achievable with the \texttt{GLENN-F1} architecture and hyperparameters.
-Note that we do not use the trained model, but instead train the same architecture from scratch.
-The obtained networks are termed \texttt{GLENN-U*}, $\texttt{*} \in \{1,2,3,4,5\}$.
-As in this experiment, the main focus is put on fast computations of minimizers, we even set a reduced tolerance for the hybrid solver of $10^{-8}$.
+This experiment evaluates the reliability and quality of the approximations achievable with the \texttt{GL-F1} architecture and hyperparameters.
+Note that we do not use the trained model \texttt{GL-F1}, but instead train the same architecture from scratch with only 4 epochs.
+The obtained networks are termed \texttt{GL-U*}, $\texttt{*} \in \{1,2,3,4,5\}$.

 For the first test problem, we consider again the unit square and the external magnetic field $\MagF$ from \eqref{eq:hext}.
 The energy levels of the resulting GL minimizers computed with the hybrid approach with the five different NNs are shown in Table~\ref{tab:unit_square}.
-We observe that there is only a minor variation in the energy levels using the hybrid method with \texttt{GLENN-U*}, trained with different seeds.
+Again, the minimizers of the lowest energy are highlighted in bold.
+If there are multiple minimizers with the same energy, we highlight the one that requires the fewest iterations.
+We observe that there is only a minor variation in the energy levels using the hybrid method with \texttt{GL-U*}, trained with different seeds.
 Compared to the classical method with the heuristic initial values, the obtained energy levels are in favor of the NNs (see, e.g., the lower energy levels for $\kappa = 25$ or $\kappa = 75$).
 This can be recognized also by considering the densities of the obtained minimizers that are shown in Figure~\ref{fig:minimizers_unit_square}.
-The different vortex patterns confirm that indeed a different minimizing state is obtained.
+The different vortex patterns confirm that indeed a different minimizing state is obtained by the hybrid method.